M64GitHub/1st-shot/README.md

 ## Join the Terminal Revolution

-**1st-shot** wants to proove that terminal gaming can be a serious platform for sophisticated game development.
+**1ST-SHOT** proves that terminal gaming can be a serious platform for creativity and design.
 The medium never limits us — only imagination does.

-*What's your shot?*
+*What’s your shot?*

 ---